 Second to the timing and content of your communications, you should consider the way in which they are delivered.

-If you can only choose one method of communication, then it’s up to you to determine which one is most effective for your particular set of customer/clients; but ideally, this should be customized to fit the needs of everyone.
+If you can only choose one method of communication, then it’s up to you to determine which one is most effective for your particular set of customers/clients; but ideally, this should be customized to fit the needs of everyone.

 Apptoto lets you set up customized reminders for each client and each appointment, meaning you can deliver just the right message through just the right medium to help them remember to come in.